Petrol (Gas) Freezes at -70F

 [Forgetting the plugs for a moment, - you will read lots of articles by experts telling you that to warm your car up on a cold morning you only need to run the engine for 5 minutes, so there is no need to waste gas by running the engine any longer.
 The thing that these 'experts' fail to appreciate is that you are not running the engine to warm up the engine - you are running that engine to warm up the interior of the car, in other words, for your benefit, not the engine's.]

 If you have a car with this type of door handle (photo), be prepared.
-When the door freezes, and it will, there is a greater chance of ripping the door handle off before opening the door; even worse, there is a bigger chance of ripping your fingernails off.
-With this type of door handle (photo), you at least have something to hold onto or even tie a rope around, to give more leverage.
-In really, really cold winters, your fingers will crack open with the cold, and I don’t mean teensy weensy cracks.
+When the door freezes, and it will, there is a greater chance of ripping the door handle off before opening the door.
+Even worse, there is a bigger chance of ripping your fingernails off.
+With this other type of door handle (photo), you at least have something to hold onto or even tie a rope around, to give more leverage.
+In really, really, cold winters, your fingers will crack open with the cold, and I don’t mean teensy weensy cracks.
 Your fingers will be bleeding, and bleeding so much that you will have to put band aids on just to be able to work your keyboard.

 [PS The problem with these band aids is that when you wash your hands if they don’t wash off, they will stay on and stay wet.
 Let’s say you’ve just washed your hands and then gone out to open up your frozen up car – the band aids are still wet and guess whose fingers will freeze solid?]

 Also, keep a hard wearing plastic fork or spoon handy.
 Please note – plastic – not metal.
-You can use the handle end of the implement to run along between the car and the door and break the frost seal.
+You can use the handle end of the implement to run along the gap between the car and the door and break the ice seal.
 Keep one inside the car and outside the car in your pocket.
 The same applies with an ice scraper/brush.
 Keep one outside the car and one inside the car, because an ice scraper isn’t much good if it is inside a frozen up car and you are outside.